jonathanhogg/flitter/docs/physics.md

 \textbf{radius}^{\textbf{dimensions} - 1}
 ```

+The `flow` attribute allows simulation of a moving medium, such as a river or
+a breeze.
+If `flow` is a non-zero vector then the `!drag` force will accelerate
+particles until they are motionless with respect to the medium.

-As drag scales with the square the speed and the particle cross-sectional area,
+As drag scales with the square of the speed and the particle cross-sectional
-`strength` should normally be a *very* small number.
-This force applier is
+area, the `strength` coefficient should normally be a *very* small number.
+This
-limited to ensure that simulation granularity issues cannot cause a particle to
+force applier is limited to ensure that simulation granularity issues cannot
-reverse direction.
+cause a particle to reverse direction (with respect to the medium).

 ### `!buoyancy`